 There are numerous online companies that offer wide-ranging travel money services with some of the best foreign exchange rates* out there, and the majority of these are unlikely to pose any risk to your cash whatsoever.

 Ordering your currency online means you can compare travel money rates from a wider range of companies than the high street brands and find cheap deals with ease.

 However a number of high profile cases have put an element of doubt into customers' minds.
-The rates on offer might make a company seem attractive, but it's always worth making sure when you buy travel money that your cash is going to stay safe.
+The rates on offer might make a company seem attractive, but it's always worth making sure when you change or buy travel money that your cash is going to stay safe.
 Here's how:

 In recent months, the security of the online travel money industry has been thrust into the spotlight, with the collapse of Crown Currencies leaving many travellers empty handed and out of pocket.